datacarpentry/python-socialsci/episodes/04-reusable.md

 There are however many (thousands) of useful functions which other people have written and have made available to all Python users by creating libraries (also referred to as packages or modules) of functions.

-You can find out what all of these libraries are and their contents by visiting the main python.org site.
+You can find out what all of these libraries are and their contents by visiting the main.language-python.org site.

 We need to go through a 2-step process before we can use them in our own programs.